 An executor is not the same as a best man or maid of honor.
 The role shouldn’t go to your best friend, sibling, or spouse—yes, I know, if your spouse is also your maid of honor, estate planning might be the least of your worries…unless, of course, they are the most qualified for the job.
 The executor of an estate should be someone who is highly responsible, organized, and trustworthy to the extreme.
-If no one comes to mind, consider appointing a corporate trustee of professional fiduciary.
+If no one comes to mind, consider appointing a corporate trustee of a professional fiduciary.

 2. Account for sentimental objects